abstractalchemist/madlet-test-plane/README.md

 #### Testing Strategy

 The system administrator and/or the software developers, possible following a form of DevOps strategy, will have access to all information from the first objective.
 The person configuring the software will have access to the documentation needed to correctly configure the software.
 The tester will also have full access to the documentation that was used to configure the software.
-The tester will validate the following:
+A script will be provided to execute post configuration testing within the installation packages.

 #### Success Conditions